 ALS & Neurodegenerative Disease Center

-The UCSF ALS & Neurodegenerative Disease Center provides comprehensive treatment for patients with neurodegenerative disease, including motor neuron diseases (MNDs) such as amyotrophic lateral sclerosis or "ALS," commonly known as Lou Gehrig's Disease.
+The UCSF ALS & Neurodegenerative Disease Center provides comprehensive care for patients with progressive diseases in which nervous system cells lose function.
+These conditions include motor neuron diseases, such as amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig's disease.

-Our patients also have access to an orthotist who specializes in braces and other devices to support weak muscles and joints; as well as representatives from local patient advocacy organizations.
-Patients may be eligible to participate in clinical trials, which are studies to test promising new medications or other types of treatment.
+Our ALS team includes specialists in many fields, including neurology; pulmonology; gastroenterology; diet and nutrition; communication; social work; and occupational, physical, speech and respiratory therapies.
+Our patients also have access to an orthotist, a specialist in braces and other devices to support weak muscles and joints.
+Representatives from local patient advocacy organizations offer support as well.
+With all of us working together, we provide comprehensive care that's as effective as possible for each patient.
+Our patients also may be eligible to participate in clinical trials, studies to test promising new medications or other types of treatment.

 Jennifer M. Murphy